 Our Nicholasville Campus is a Child Caring facility, licensed and regulated by the Cabinet for Health Services, Office of Inspector General.
 Our license allows for Residential Treatment and Emergency Shelter with Treatment.
 Many of the youth we care for have had multiple placements prior to coming to our program.

 Our goal is to address the individual needs of the client and thereby stabilize them to build a better future.
 Our licensed clinicians work with our youth, their guardians, and involved parents to develop a plan that is designed to achieve success in treatment.
-Trained Residential Youth Care Workers and Team Leaders provide 24 hour supervision and assist youth in establishing a healthy routine that allows for work on identified treatment goals.
+Trained Residential Youth Care Associates provide 24 hour supervision and assist youth in establishing a healthy routine that allows for work on identified treatment goals.